ml4sts/ml4sts.github.io/_sources/join.md.txt

 :::{card} Robust ML evaluation Developer tools

-**building and maintaining Python packages that facilitate other research in the lab**
+**building and maintaining Python packages that facilitate other research in the lab including as AI agent tools**

 Example tasks:
 - add unit tests